 - Belo Horizonte, Minas Gerais

 - Cuiabá, Mato Grosso (some exceptions)

-- The first time zone, UTC-2 hours (standard time), includes areas such as the archipelago of Fernando de Noronha.
+- UTC-2: includes areas such as the archipelago of Fernando de Noronha.

-- The third time zone, UTC-4 hours (standard time), includes the states of Mato Grosso, Mato Grosso do Sul, Amazonas, Rondonia, Roraima and Acre.
+- UTC-4: includes the states of Mato Grosso, Mato Grosso do Sul, Rondônia, Roraima, and most of Amazonas.

 - UTC-5: comprises the state of Acre and the westernmost part of Amazonas (west of Tabatinga / Porto Acre).